melihuzunoglu/Project-Kappa/README.md

-This project is a test project for RabbbitMq.
+This project is a sample project for RabbbitMQ.
 It just listens messages and writes to console.